The roots of anti-Black racism in the Americas

 The plantation economy operated as a form of industrial agriculture, harvesting raw materials and transforming them into commodities shipped to imperial centres, all from an enclosed hinterland ruled by slave masters.

 The conditions of slave life were horrendous.
-Planation slaves were beaten, whipped, branded, sexually assaulted, lynched and treated with every imaginable indignity.
+Plantation slaves were beaten, whipped, branded, sexually assaulted, lynched and treated with every imaginable indignity.

 On sugar plantations, slaves were worked to death.
 It was cheaper to bring in new slaves than to keep slave labourers alive.